 Although a much smaller percentage increase than the previous fact, this is a particularly juicy statistic.
 In the past companies would use a shotgun approach, adding as many email addresses as possible and sending the same message to each of them.
-Modern email marketing is far more sophisticated and requires targeted addresses (rather than vague info@ and hello@ accounts), regular list maintenance, data cleansing and in-depth reporting to ensure that the right messages are going to the right people.
+Modern email marketing is far more sophisticated and requires targeted addresses (rather than vague [email protected] and [email protected] accounts), regular list maintenance, data cleansing and in-depth reporting to ensure that the right messages are going to the right people.
 This means that every email campaign is created for a specific reason and receives a noteworthy investment of time in the form of writing, designing, proofing, testing and analytics management.

 So, with each email costing time and, depending on your host, money, it’s essential that the recipients respond to the content.
 If emails with videos receive an additional 200% of clicks, ignoring such a diamond opportunity to reach people in their own inboxes is illogical and ludicrous.
 Whether the video is embedded into the email body or accessible via a screenshot that links to YouTube, you can track which people are clicking and what else they do thereafter.
 A good balance is to embed the video into a blog post on your website and link the email to it, as that way you gain web traffic and video views, as well as an increased probability of the visitor then clicking through to another area of your site.